 One way to speed up the process is to submit an XML sitemap (via Webmaster Tools) to Google that contains the old URLs.
 Then, WAIT until everything has been crawled.

-Enable Search Engines to Crawl your site again.
+Step 10.
+Enable Search Engines to Crawl Your Site Again

 Now come back to the Privacy Settings page and Click the top radio button allowing the blog to be indexed by the Search Engines again.